aqilshaikh/Fortis_Interview/README.md

 ## Overview
 This repository contains  automation and infrastructure as code (IaC) projects.
 It is organized into multiple directories, each focusing on different aspects of automation and infrastructure setup.
+Problem 1:
+Gather information about all of the instances in the current region.
+It should group them by the AMI’s that are in use, with information about the AMI's and how many EC2 Instances are using them.
+Format the output as a JSON object as below.
+● Assume that AWS Credentials are available in the environment.
+● If AMI’s are no longer available, null is an acceptable value for AMI specific items.
+Do not assume that all AMI’s are owned by t current account.
+● Assume the environment being queried is a large account with lots of instances and AMIs.
+Output results to stdout.

--Solution to Question 1 of the Prompt is stored under directory 1_Automation
+-Solution to Problem 1 of the Prompt is stored under directory 1_Automation

+Problem 2:
+Using Infrastructure-as-Code tool of choice, e.g., Terraform, Cloudformation, etc. to provision the following set of resources in a given AWS account.
+Make sure you use best practices, Nested Stacks in Cloudformation, or Modules in Terraform.
+Note that in the given setup, incoming traffic on port 22 and port 443 goes to a Bastion ho and an ELB, respectively to be forwarded to the web app server.
+The outgoing traff from the web app server goes to a NAT to be sent to the Internet.
+Feel free to state any assumptions implemented against

--Solution to Question 2 of the Prompt is stored under directory 2_IaC
+-Solution to Problem 2 of the Prompt is stored under directory 2_IaC
 ## Directory Structure

 ### 1_Automation